Srivarthaniselvam/Phase-2-Normal-task/README.md

-# Phase-2 ProjectNormal task)
+# Phase-2 Project(Normal task)

 # Typing Speed Tester
        This is a simple Python Typing Speed Test program built with Tkinter.
        It allows users to test their typing speed and accuracy by typing a randomly selected sentence.

 # Usage